AzarioCossa/AzarioCossa/README.md

 ## 🙋‍♂️ Hi, my name is Azário👋:
   - 🌍 I'm based in Limoges, France.
   - 🚀 I'm currently a student pursuing a Bachelor's in Computer Science.
-  - 🌱 I'm currently learning Java and into app conception and development.
+  - 🌱 I'm currently learning and into app conception and development.
   - 🔓 I'm passionate about cybersecurity and app conception.

-I am a first-year Computer Science student at IUT de Limousin in France.
-Since the beginning of my studies, I have shown a keen interest in integrated application development, particularly using the Java programming language.
+I am a third-year Computer Science student at IUT de Limousin in France.
+Since the beginning of my studies, I have shown a keen interest in integrated application development and cybersecurity.
 My passion for technology and innovation has driven me to explore various areas of software development, with a special focus on creating efficient and scalable solutions.
 I am constantly seeking new challenges and opportunities to apply my knowledge to practical projects, aiming to enhance my skills and contribute to technological advancement.
-Currently working on a school project : Develop a Scrabble game in java as attached and on some other projects.
+Currently working on personal projects to improve my knowledge in dev and cybersec.

 ## 🌐 Socials: